 Leia Zulyniak is a Chicken Boss by day and a florist-in-training by night.
 She’s in a unique position as Young Agrarians Farm Apprentice, where she spends half her day with mentors Jenna and Brett at Lazy T Farm, and the latter half with Nikki at Lady’s Hat Farm.
 The two closely-knit farms work collaboratively on a community, food-centred initiative called the Prairie Farm Project.
 Lazy T Farm is a holistically managed farm with a main focus on grass-fed beef, pastured poultry and free-range eggs.
 Lady’s Hat Farm, just 15-minutes down the road, centres around florals and grass-fed, grass-finished lambs.
 The … Continue reading A Day in the Life of an Apprentice: Leia Zulyniak – Lazy T and Lady’s Hat Farms

-Mentor application deadline extended to October 30th, 2021 We are seeking 2022 Host Mentor Farms for the YA Apprenticeship Program in Alberta, Saskatchewan and Manitoba to grow the next generation of regenerative agriculture practitioners.
+We are seeking 2022 Host Mentor Farms for the YA Apprenticeship Program in Alberta, Saskatchewan and Manitoba to grow the next generation of regenerative agriculture practitioners.
 Are you a rancher or farmer who is a dedicated steward of the land?
 Are you a skilled and enthusiastic teachers who has a passion for mentoring young and aspiring farmers?
 Do you have a farm philosophy that recognizes the connectedness of the land and people?
 Well if the boot fits, then you would likely make a good mentor in our program!
-About the YA Apprenticeship … Continue reading Call for Mentors: Young Agrarians Apprenticeship Program
+What it’s like to be a Host Farm Mentor About the YA … Continue reading Call for Mentors: Young Agrarians Apprenticeship Program

 Mentoring the next generation of ranchers and farmers can be extremely rewarding.
 As an expert in your field with many years of experience running a business, you are in an excellent position to introduce a novice to the many and nuanced aspects of running an agricultural business, from building fence or caring for a sick animal to fixing the farm truck, developing a marketing strategy, designing a label for your products, or making important financial decisions.
 No one is better qualified to grow a new agrarian than an experienced mentor with many years on the land, yet not every rancher or … Continue reading Thinking of Hosting an Apprenticeship – Are You a Good Fit?